Behind Islamic State attack on Indonesia, homegrown jihadi intellectual

 Intelligence experts say that, not long after that Telegram exchange, intelligence officials began to pick up talk in social messaging chatrooms that an attack on Indonesia was imminent.

-Counter-terrorism officials believe there are at least 1,000 sympathisers of the radical jihadist group across Indonesia.
+Counter-terrorism officials believe there are at least 1,000 sympathizers of the radical jihadist group across Indonesia.

 EMERGING MILITANT NETWORKS